 On 4th January 2021, the Prime Minister announced, in the context of new national restrictions, that exams in summer 2021 could not go ahead as planned, and subsequently alternative arrangements to award grades was released.

-For summer 2021, exam boards will ask exam centres (schools and colleges) to generate, for each subject, teacher assessed grades (TAGs) for their students.
+For summer 2021, exam boards will ask exam centres (schools and colleges) to generate, for each subject, Teacher Assessed Grades (TAGs), or Qualification-Level Teacher Assessed Grades (Q-TAGs) for their students.

 These grades will reflect a fair, reasonable and carefully considered judgement, and be based on a range of evidence completed as part of the course which demonstrates the student’s performance on the subject content they have been taught.

 Harris Academy Ockendon has put in place an internal quality assurance process which will be checked by exam boards and includes internal standardisation of marking and grading judgements.
 Exam boards will also check the evidence from schools and colleges to ensure exam board requirements have been met.